-In addition to being the highest resolution you can get in a good gaming monitor these days, going 4K also offers the ability to expand to bigger displays while still retaining a sharp image.
+In addition to being the highest resolution you can find in a good gaming monitor these days, going 4K also offers the ability to expand to bigger displays while still retaining a sharp image.
 With a packed pixel army, you can stretch your screen size well past 30 inches without having pixels so big that you can see them.
 And the best graphics cards, whether from Nvidia's RTX 30-series or AMD's Radeon RX 6000-series, make a move to 4K even more tempting.

 Quick Shopping Tips